App Volumes Architecture

 An Always On availability group achieves automatic failover.
 Both App Volumes Manager servers point to the availability group listener for the SQL Server.

-A successful implementation of App Volumes requires several carefully considered design decisions with regards to disk volume size, storage IOPS, and storage replication.
+A successful implementation of App Volumes requires several carefully considered design decisions with regard to disk volume size, storage IOPS, and storage replication.

 Package and Writable Volume Template Placement